ksandom/achel/docs/install.md

 * Get into the directory where you clone your repositories.
 * Clone the repository.
-* Use `manageAchel repoInstall` to install directly from the cloned repository.
+* Use `achelctl repoInstall` to install directly from the cloned repository.

 eg

     $ cd ~/repos
     $ git clone https://github.com/ksandom/doneIt.git
-    $ manageAchel repoInstall ~/repos/doneIt
+    $ achelctl repoInstall ~/repos/doneIt

 The advantage of this is that you can develop within your own directory structure.